glpi-project/doc/source/glossary.rst

    Tree
       Hierarchical organization of data using a tree structure.

+   TTO
+      TTO (Time To Own) means the total time elapsed between the opening of an incident and its assignment to a technician.

+   TTR
+      TTR (Time To Resolve) means the total time elapsed between the opening of an incident or request and its complete resolution.

    Unitary management
       Management mode in which an inventory object can be connected to only one computer.